|

 • Meanwhile, make the sauce.
 Heat the butter in a medium saucepan over medium heat.

-• Gradually whisk in the milk or cream and continue cooking and stirring until thickened.
+• Gradually whisk in the milk or half-and-half and continue cooking and stirring until thickened.
 Taste and adjust the seasonings.

 • Pour the sauce over the potatoes and add parsley if using.
 Stir gently to coat the potatoes and serve immediately.